 Use sanitary towels for 1 to 2 weeks after treatment.
 Tampons can be used for your next menstrual period.

 Most women return to their normal routine in a day or 2.
 Rest until you can resume your usual activities.

 You can have sex as soon as you feel sufficiently recovered from the abortion.
 You can get pregnant almost immediately after treatment, so it is important to use contraception if you do not want to get pregnant.

 What about travel after the treatment?

 It’s best not to travel within 24 hours of treatment.
 If you must travel, make sure you know how to get emergency medical care if needed.
-If you choose to travel after taking the 2nd medication (misoprostol) of the abortion pill up to 9 or 10 weeks - you may have cramps and bleed heavily during travel.
+If you choose to travel after taking the 2nd medication (misoprostol) of the abortion pill up to 10 weeks - you may have cramps and bleed heavily during travel.